 2018-2020 Strategic Planning

-With the assistance of its stakeholders, staff, other state, federal and tribal governments, and its primary partner, the California Department of Fish and Wildlife, the Commission is developing a new strategic plan to coincide with its sesquicentennial anniversary in April 2020.
+With the assistance of its stakeholders, staff, other state, federal and tribal governments, and its primary partner, the California Department of Fish and Wildlife, the Commission began developing a new strategic plan in 2018.

 The Commission held its first strategic planning meeting in February 2018, where staff provided information and context about the unique role of the Commission in natural resource management, and many environmental and social changes that have occurred since the 1998 strategic plan was adopted.